CudaText-addons/cuda_vim_mode/readme/readme.txt

   | - go to column number (if number entered before, else column 1)
   0 - go to line begin (column 1)
   ^ - go to first non-space char
+  - - go to first non-space char, in previous line
+  + - go to first non-space char, in next line
   $ - go to line end

   x - delete char right (like Delete key)